multidots/centralized-content-management/README.md

 # Centralized Content Management (CCM)
 ![banner-772x250](https://github.com/user-attachments/assets/f7cc4d63-10b9-42a5-a7a1-fa9a7842586a)

-The Centralized Content Management (CCM) plugin enables seamless content management across WordPress multisite networks.
-With this plugin, you can create and update content on a central site and effortlessly synchronize it across selected subsites in your network.
-The plugin simplifies multisite management by allowing selective syncing of posts, taxonomies, media, and more.
+The Centralized Content Management (CCM) plugin streamlines content management across WordPress multisite networks.
+This powerful tool enables you to create, update, and synchronize content from a central site to selected subsites, ensuring consistency and efficiency.
+Whether managing posts, pages, taxonomies, or media, CCM simplifies multisite content distribution with selective syncing and automated updates.

 ## Features
 * **Multisite Syncing**: Syncs posts, pages, and custom post types from a central site to selected subsites in the network.